4m9r/KTH-DD2380-Artificial-Intelligence/README.md

 **HMM0** calculates the probability of the outcome of the next state given state probability, transformation probability matrix, and outcome probability matrix.

-**HHM1** calculates the probability of an observation sequence happening given the model by utilizing a forward algorithm(alpha-pass)
+**HHM1** calculates the probability of an observation sequence happening given the model by utilizing the forward algorithm(alpha-pass)

 **HHM2** finds the most likely sequence of the hidden states that results in a sequence of observation by utilizing the Viterbi algorithm

-HMM3 estimates the model using forward-backward algorithm
+HMM3 estimates the model using the forward-backward algorithm

 ## RL
 Using epsilon-greedy algorithm and Q-learning, we find an optimal policy.